AdobeDocs/marketo-measure.en/help/api-connections/utilizing-marketo-measures-api-connections/best-practices-for-api-connections.md

 ## Best Practice {#best-practice}

-Regardless of the ad platform you're connecting, the following guidelines are important to keep in mind!
+Regardless of the ad platform you are connecting, the following guidelines are important to keep in mind!

 * Use an admin to connect
 * You can connect multiple ads accounts for one platform